-- (1) Class A Shares and Class I Shares are offered monthly at net asset value ("NAV"), plus any applicable sales load for Class A Shares.
+- (1) Class A Shares and Class I Shares are offered monthly at net asset value ("NAV").
 NAV will vary over time and will also differ between the two classes.
 The minimum initial investment is \$25,000.
 The minimum subsequent investment is \$1,000.
 In certain instances, the Fund may, as determined by the Board of Trustees, waive the minimum initial investment amount or subsequent minimum investment amounts (See "Purchasing Shares-Purchase Terms").
 Each prospective investor is required to certify that the Shares purchased are being acquired directly or indirectly for the account of an "accredited investor" as defined in Regulation D under the Securities Act of 1933, as amended, or an investor whose purchase is directed by a registered investment adviser acting in a fiduciary capacity. - (2) While neither the Fund nor the Distributor imposes a sales charge on Class A Shares or Class I Shares, if you buy Class A Shares or Class I Shares through certain financial intermediaries, they may directly charge you transaction or other fees in such amount as they may determine.
-Investors should consult with their financial intermediaries about any transaction or other fees their financial intermediaries might impose on Class A Shares or Class I Shares. - (3) Assumes sale at the NAV of all Shares currently registered.
+Investors should consult with their financial intermediaries about any transaction or other fees their financial intermediaries might impose on Class A Shares. - (3) Assumes sale at the NAV of all Shares currently registered.
 The proceeds may differ from those shown if the NAV varies. - (4) See "The Distributor" regarding distribution-related compensation.